onramper/docs/docs/widget.md

 # Widget

-Here you will find instructions that will help you to add the widget in your website or aplication, with just a few lines of code, you will allow your users to purchase cryptocurrencies from your web or app.
+Here you will find instructions to add the Onramper widget in your website or aplication.
+With just a few lines of code, you can allow your users to purchase cryptocurrencies from your web or app.

-You can integrate our widget using different ways:
+You can integrate the widget in four different ways:
 · Redirect your users to the widget URL.
 [See more.](#url-redirect)
 · Use an iframe or a webview to embed the widget in your application.
 [See more.](#iframe)
-· Import a component in your react application.
+· Import a component in your React application.
 [See more.](#react-component)
 · Add it to your static webpage using a CDN import.
 [See more.](#javascript)

 ## Redirect / Iframe